SteffeyDev/atemOSC/README.md

 - [VVOSC](http://code.google.com/p/vvopensource/) is used as OSC-framework.
 - [AMSerialPort](https://github.com/smokyonion/AMSerialPort) is used for Arduino-connection

-The current version is built for Mac OS 10.8 SDK.
+The current version is built for Mac OS 10.7 SDK (as of version 2.2.1).
 A compiled and runnable version of the atemOSC is included.
 Caution: The software lacks of many usability features (like input validation).

 ----------